top of page

 the decision to persevere with an unsuccessful decision, idea or action rather than admitting it was a mistake.

-It can happen in all areas of life - from dead-end jobs to failing projects and even languishing romantic relationships – where we stubbornly rationalize, make excuses and commit to our past decisions even when those decisions are not yielding desirable outcomes.
+It can manifest in various aspects of life - from dead-end jobs to failing projects and even stagnant romantic relationships.
+IN these situations, we tend to stubbornly rationalize, make excuses and continue to invest in our past decisions, even when they are not yielding desirable outcomes.

-In fact, almost any decision, particularly those high-stakes choices that we perceive as subject to scrutiny by others, is susceptible to Escalation of Commitment.
+In fact, almost any decision, particularly high-stakes choices subject to scrutiny by others, is susceptible to Escalation of Commitment.

-Escalation of commitment follows a similar pattern – we commit resources to a course of action.
-That action does not produce a desired return, so we increase the cost of failure by committing more resources to turn things around and recover the initial investment.
-The more resources are invested, the more we commit to the original course of action, and around and around we go.
-Before we know it, we are locked into a cycle of commitment where withdrawal becomes increasingly difficult.
+The pattern of Escalation of Commitment typically involves committing resources to a course of action.
+When that action fails to yield the desired results, we escalate our commitment by investing more resources in an attempt to turn things around and recoup the initial investment.
+The more resources we invest, the more we become committed to the original course of action, trapping ourselves in a cycle where withdrawal becomes increasingly difficult

 Causes of Commitment Escalation

-Understanding the features of commitment escalation is one thing, but understanding what makes leaders susceptible to a cycle of over-commitment is another.
+Understanding the features of commitment escalation is one thing, but understanding what makes individuals susceptible to a cycle of over-commitment is another challenge.

-Although we believe ourselves to be rational decision-makers, human psychology can work against us to make objective decision-making more challenging.
+Despite considering ourselves rational decision-makers, human psychology can work against us, making objective decision-making more challenging.
+Several biases contribute to this phenomenon:

-• Sunk Cost Bias: We do not want to admit we have wasted time and money or admit we made a bad decision, so we subjectively convince ourselves of the necessity for further investment to mitigate any potential losses or disappointments.
+• Sunk Cost Bias: We resist admitting that we've wasted time and money or made a poor decision, leading us to convince ourselves that further investment is necessary to avoid potential losses or disappointments.

-• Confirmation Bias: We easily accept information that is consistent with our beliefs while easily dismissing, discrediting or ignoring information to the contrary.
+• Confirmation Bias: We easily accept information that aligns with our existing beliefs and dismiss or discredit contradictory information.

-• Fear of Failure: Even when we recognize losses, we are likely to choose further investment to mitigate the likelihood we will have to admit failure.
+• Fear of Failure: Even when losses are recognized, we may choose further investment to avoid admitting failure.

-In addition to psychological influences, specific project features can increase potential for sticking to a losing course of action.
+In addition to psychological influences, specific project features can increase potential for sticking to a losing course of action, such as:

-• Expected short-term problems: when setbacks are seen as planned and temporary, it becomes more challenging to evaluate the potential they are red flags.
+• Expected short-term problems: When setbacks are seen as planned and temporary, it becomes difficult to evaluate whether they are early warning signs.

-• Belief in long-term payoff: when initial commitment requires patience for a long-term gain, we underestimate the danger of early warning signs.
+• Belief in long-term payoff: When initial commitment requires patience for a long-term gain, we underestimate the danger of early signs of failure.

-Both societal and organizational pressures can unintentionally keep leaders committed to a failing decision by subjecting them to implicit expectations about how leaders should behave.
+Societal and organizational pressures can unintentionally encourage leaders to remain committed to a failing decision, subjecting them to implicit expectations about how leaders should behave.

 Recognizing Escalation of Commitment

-Although recognizing our susceptibility to Escalation of Commitment is a challenge, it is possible to ask some key questions to evaluate risk and identify warning signs of over-commitment.
+Although recognizing our susceptibility to Escalation of Commitment is challenging, we can ask key questions to evaluate risk and identify warning signs of over-commitment.

-1. Do I have trouble defining what would constitute failure for this project or decision?
+1. Do I have trouble defining what constitutes failure for this project or decision?
 Is my definition of failure ambiguous, or does it shift as the project evolves?

-2. Would the failure of this project radically change the way I think of myself as a leader or as a person?
-Will this project establish my reputation, success or credibility?
+2. Would the failure of this project impact how I view myself as a leader or as a person?
+Will it define my reputation, success, or credibility?

-4. Do I have trouble hearing other’s concerns about this project or do evaluate other’s competence on the basis of their support of this project?
+4. Do I have difficulty accepting other’s concerns about this project, or do evaluate their competence based on their support of this project?

-5. Do I generally evaluate how events and actions will affect the project before I think about how they will affect other areas of the organization or the company as a whole?
+5. Do I generally evaluate how events and actions will affect the project considering the impact on other areas of the organizations or the company as a whole?

 Protecting Projects from Escalation of Commitment

-1. Firmly establish project evaluation criteria and insist on frequent, accurate and timely information.
-Leaders are more likely to withdraw from escalating situations when they can see objective, unfiltered evidence of the high costs of continuation.
+1. Establish project evaluation criteria and demand frequent, accurate, and timely information.
+Leaders are more likely to step back from escalating situations when they have access to objective, unfiltered evidence showcasing the high costs of continuation.

-2. Determine project “kill switches” that should immediately signal cause for project termination discussions at the onset of strategic planning.
-Make conscious decisions about the criteria that should signal withdrawal to decrease the likelihood of rationalizing or dismissing negative outcomes.
+2. Identify project “kill switchesat the outset of strategic planning.
+These switches should instantly trigger discussions about terminating the project.
+Make conscious decisions regarding the criteria that should signal withdrawal to reduce the likelihood of rationalizing or dismissing negative outcomes.

-3. Appoint devil’s advocates on the team with the sole purpose of identifying weaknesses and vulnerabilities with the current plans.
-Encourage ruthless scrutiny and leverage those with a critical outlook to challenge over-commitment.
+3. Appoint devil’s advocates within the team, individuals with the sole purpose of identifying weaknesses and vulnerabilities in the current plans.
+Encourage rigorous scrutiny and leverage those with a critical outlook to challenge over-commitment.

-4. Establish regular opportunities to step back and evaluate the project with an outside perspective.
-Invite those who were not responsible for the initial project green light to compare costs to gains and evaluate conditions for optimal outcomes.
-By placing this evaluation in the hands of those removed from the original decision, we mitigate the pressures to continue with plans despite waning merit.
+4. Create regular opportunities to assess the project with an external perspective.
+Invite individuals who were not initially responsible for approving the project to compare costs to gains and evaluate conditions for optimal outcomes.
+By placing this evaluation in the hands of those removed from the original decision, we reduce the pressure to continue with plans despite diminishing merit.

-5. When possible, separate decision makers from those who are responsible for designing, implementing and executing the decided course of action.
-This decision group is in a position to make more objective decisions about the costs and benefits of a plan if they are not the ones who own design and implementation responsibility.
+5. Whenever possible, separate decision makers from those responsible for designing, implementing, and executing the chosen course of action.
+This decision group is in a better position to make objective decisions about the costs and benefits of a plan when they are not the ones responsible for design and implementation.

 6. Organizations that celebrate failure as often as they celebrate success ultimately rescue the company from the costs associated with over-commitment.
-Recognizing and rewarding those with the courage to pull the plug on a failing course of action positively reinforces risk-taking, as well as decisions made for the greater good.
-Also, be wary of celebrating persistence despite the warning signs, and recognize these occasions as luck versus a sign of leadership strength.
+Recognizing and rewarding individuals who have the courage to halt a failing course of action positively reinforces risk-taking, as well as decisions made for the greater good.
+Be cautious about celebrating persistence despite warning signs, and recognize such instances as luck rather than a sign of leadership strength.

-While protecting projects and individual leaders from the dangers of commitment escalation is a worthy pursuit, it is important to remember leaders and projects reflect the culture in which they live.
-I hope we learn to extend our attention to a larger scope and create organizational contexts where we celebrate and admire those willing to admit they made a mistake.
-I hope we leave behind the adage "winners never quit and quitters never win" (sorry Vince, but I'm a Pats fan), and celebrate those who understand the heroism that comes along with knowing when to quit.
-You see, my courageous leaders,
+While protecting projects and individual leaders from the dangers of commitment escalation is a worthy pursuit, it is important to remember leaders and projects reflect the culture in which they exist.
+We should strive to extend our attention to a broader perspective and create organizational contexts where we celebrate and admire those who have the courage to admit their mistakes.
+We should move beyond the adage "winners never quit and quitters never win" (apologies to Vince, but I'm a Pats fan), and celebrate those who understand the heroism that comes with knowing when to quit.
+Courageous leaders are

-quitters are willing to sacrifice ego, make themselves vulnerable and admit failure in the short-term, in order to ensure health for the greater good in the long term.
+willing to sacrifice their ego, make themselves vulnerable, and admit failure in the short-term, to ensure the long-term health of the organizations they serve.

-They are willing to accept the criticism and judgement that comes from admitting their mistakes and risk their reputations for the best interest of the organizations they serve.
-I hope one day, we create more organizations that recognize the heroism of quitting, and honor the seven-year-old in all of us who knows when enough is enough.
+They are prepared to accept the criticism and judgement that come with admitting their mistakes and risk their reputations for the greater good.
+We hope that one day, we create more organizations that recognize the heroism of quitting, and honor the inner seven-year-old in all of us who knows when enough is enough.

 Resources